-5. Abstract and keywords
+5. Abstract, synopsis and keywords

-All scientific contributions must be preceded by an English language Abstract.
+All scientific contributions must be accompanied by an English language Abstract and a one or two sentence synopsis of the main findings of the paper for inclusion in the Table of Contents for the relevant issue.
 The Abstract should state concisely the principal results obtained.